Advancing cross-border travel between Helsinki and Tallinn by learning from IoT-NGIN’s smart city living lab

 Name(Required)

-I accept storing of personal information(Required)
+I consent to the processing of personal information(Required)

 Additional information